 - excess scratching

-2. Place the cages side by side
+2. Place the Cages Side by Side

-3. Introduce them in neutral territory
+3. Introduce Them in Neutral Territory

 It is normal for rats to express dominance by pinning, grooming, or or chasing each other around.
-The submissive rat will let out little “eeps” that sound low, like whispers, and simply mean that they give up.
-All of this is normal rat behavior - dominance is a big deal in rat colonies, and even rats sharing a cage will have scuffles over dominance.
+The submissive rat will let out little “eeps” that sound like whispers, and mean that they "give up.
+Understand that this is normal rat behavior.
+Dominance is a big deal in rat colonies, and even rats sharing a cage will have scuffles over dominance.

 - pulling a rat's hair out

 Watch the play date and follow your gut.
 If you think one of the rats is taking it too far, separate them.
 And the first few play dates should be short.
 Fifteen minutes is enough for the first few days, and you can introduce them as many times as you prefer each day.
 As the days pass, the rats should know each other more and be less nervous.
 If you have an aggressive rat on your hands, give them some space before you try again.